ABOUT THE WHOLE BACKSTAGE

 Thus, our organization is loose – it accepts and wants everyone’s contribution, whether it is large or small, inept or excellent, because we know the bumbling amateur this year, the child, will be the important, highly contributing member at some time in the future.
 We allow a place for failure where falling will not hurt too much.
 And we reward attempts to succeed almost more highly than success.

-Over the past 47 years The Whole Backstage Community Theatre has produced a wide range of quality shows.
+Over the past 50 years, The Whole Backstage Community Theatre has produced a wide range of quality shows.
 The WBS is an all-volunteer, non-profit organization.
-It is the oldest of two community theatres in Marshall County Alabama and exists solely through the generous support of its patrons.
+It is the oldest continuously serving community theatre in Alabama and exists solely through the generous support of its patrons.

 The Whole Backstage Theatre was originally established as a teen club over 50 years ago as a safe outlet for teenagers when three local youths were killed in a car crash.
 Our first productions grew out of an effort to provide character-building activities for area youths.
 The Whole Backstage was incorporated as a tax-exempt corporation in 1985 as our program grew to include adults as well as young people.

 The WBS fundamentally encourages participation in theatre and related arts.
 Special efforts are directed at developing the talents of Marshall County’s youngsters.
-Many of them have gone on into theatre related jobs.
+Many of them have gone on to theatre-related jobs.

 The WBS has been supported, in part, by grants from the Marshall County Foundation of Fine Arts and from the Alabama State Arts Council.
 But the majority of funding has come from the support of the community.
 The caliber of the participants at the WBS, whether serving on the Board of Directors or simply being an audience member, has contributed greatly to the success of the organization.